redwoodjs/redwood/docs/docs/tutorial/chapter6/comments-schema.md

 :::

 Where does that data come from?
-Take a look at the `comments.scenarios.js` file which is next door:
+Take a look at the `comments.scenarios.{js,ts}` file which is next door:

 ```javascript
 export const standard = defineScenario({